libphy/which_animal/etc/progress.md

 - cleaned them and wrote a code to detect signals: cat_slice_test.ipynb
   - -> df pickled : cat_slice_df.pkl
 - sound that contains meow from ts and fs is about 300 s long total, and 0.6 s is for one meow.
-- I ended up downloading 6 hour long video from youtube.
+- I ended up downloading 6 hour long video that has cat sounds from youtube.
 Then converted to audio using www.mp3fy.com
-It was 350 MB m4a file, then it became 3.8 GB when converted to wav.
+It was 350 MB m4a file, then it became 3.8 GB when converted to wav format.
-I discovered that 6 hour meow file is actually repeated 4 min, so I decided not to use it.
+Later I discovered that 6 hour meow file is actually repeated 4 min, so I decided not to use it.
 - Finalized selecting cat sound files to use and saved their tagging info in the data frame.
 - Updated saved pickles.